Update Announcement – 12-Language Support and Gameplay Improvements · Eternal update for 23 October 2025

 Hi, players.

-This update brings full 12-language support and a range of gameplay improvements.
+This update adds 12 new languages and introduces a range of gameplay improvements.

 Localization